Safita

+The Crusader-built fortress of Chastel Blanc in Safita enabled the city to historically dominate the surrounding region.
+Safita served as the center of a large rural district throughout Ottoman rule (1517–1918).
+Its influence receded with the administrative rise and economic development of the nearby port town of Tartus and the dimunition of its jurisdiction beginning under French Mandatory rule (1923–1946) and continuing post-Syrian independence.
+Safita shares close economic ties with Tartus, as well as having business networks extending across Syria's major cities and Lebanon.
+It remains an economic hub for the surrounding countryside.

 History

 Safita is located on a site where remains of the Phoenician settlement were discovered.
 The archaeological remains at the site of Tell Kazel were identified as the Phoenician city of Sumur mentioned in the Amarna letters.

 Crusader era

 Raymond IV, Count of Toulouse founded the County of Tripoli.
 The Knights Templar, to whom the lands of the region were given, built the fortress known today as the "Chastel Blanc".
-The fortress sits on a strategic observation point, and from there it maintains eye contact with the network of fortresses of the Templar Order, Arwad and Tartus on the coast in the northwest, Chastel Rouge in the southwest and Krak des Chevaliers in the southeast.
-The Mamluk Sultan Baibars managed to capture Safita in 1271, bringing it under Muslim rule.
+The fortress sits on a strategic observation point, and from there, it maintains eye contact with the network of fortresses of the Templar Order, Arwad and Tartus on the coast in the northwest, Chastel Rouge in the southwest and Krak des Chevaliers in the southeast.
+The Mamluk sultan Baybars captured Safita in 1271, bringing it under Muslim rule.

 Ottoman era

-Safita was the center of the principal nahiya (subdistrict) of the southern Syrian Coastal Mountain Range during the Ottoman rule through the 16th and early 17th centuries, spanning about forty villages and, at times, including the subdistricts of Mi'ar, Qulay'a and Tartus within its jurisdiction.
-The Sayfa dynasty, based in the hinterland of Tripoli, controlled the town until 1640, often using its fortress in their wars with the Druze Ma'an dynasty of Mount Lebanon.
-In 1621 Yusuf Sayfa dispatched a force against his nephew, and ally of the Ma'anid Fakhr ad-Din II, Sulayman, in Safita for not forwarding the subdistrict's tax revenue to Tripoli.
+Safita was the center of the principal nahiya (subdistrict) of the southern Syrian Coastal Mountain Range during Ottoman rule through the 16th and early 17th centuries, spanning about fifty villages and, at times, including the subdistricts of Mi'ar, Qulay'a and Tartus within its jurisdiction.
+The inhabitants of the nahiya were Christians and Alawites.
+The Sayfa dynasty, based in the hinterland of Tripoli, controlled the town until 1640, often using its fortress in their wars with the Druze Ma'n dynasty of Mount Lebanon.
+In 1621, the governor of Tripoli Eyalet, Yusuf Sayfa, dispatched a force against his nephew, and ally of the Ma'nid Fakhr ad-Din II, Sulayman Sayfa, in Safita for not forwarding the subdistrict's tax revenue.